jackhuang78/OpinionatedProgrammingBestPractice/ConstnessImmutable.md

 # Constness / Immutability

 ## Motivation
-Using constness/immutability whenever possible reduces the number of mutable states that the readers need to keep in mind when parsing through one's code.
+Utilizing constness and immutability whenever possible reduces the number of mutable states that the readers need to keep in mind when parsing through one's code, thereby giving the readers a much easier time understanding the code correctly.

 > **NOTE**: Newer langauges (e.g. Kotlin, Rust) often already provide support for this notion out of box via syntax or standard library.
 For older languages (e.g. Java, C++), adhering to this notion may produce more verbose code and require non-std (but well known and established) libraries.